Routes

 It's a good idea and best pratice to not make your routes accessible if the app has not been enabled.

-This is best accomplished in your routes file via middleware enabled
+This is best accomplished in your routes file via middleware enabled.
+The enabled middleware require one

 parameter, which is the fully qualified namespaced name of the settings class for your app.